colinwarmstrong/talent-buyer-api/README.md

 ## Endpoints

-All endpoints can be accessed by appending them to the root URL `https://talent-buyer-api.herokuapp.com`
+Almost all endpoints are protected by authentication and will require a valid JWT token to be accessed.
+This makes it difficult to actually hit the endpoints but they can accessed by appending them to the root URL `https://talent-buyer-api.herokuapp.com`

 ##### Authentication Endpoints
 - `POST /signup`